nl-design-system/rijkshuisstijl-community/.changeset/tasty-wombats-yawn.md

 '@rijkshuisstijl-community/rivm-design-tokens': patch
 ---

-Added Utrecht Drawer and fixed an A11y test bug
+Added Utrecht Drawer and fixed an A11y test bug: "Scrollable region must have keyboard access"